sswuai/PanoGAN/README.md

 ## Download Images Produced by the Authors
 **For your convenience, you can directly download the images produced by the authors for qualitative comparisons in your own papers!!!**

-### Market-1501
+### CVUSA dataset
 ```bash
 cd scripts/
 sh download_bigraphgan_result.sh market
 ```

-### DeepFashion
+### OP dataset
 ```bash
 cd scripts/
 sh download_bigraphgan_result.sh deepfashion
 ```

 ## Evaluation
-We adopt SSIM, mask-SSIM, IS, mask-IS, and PCKh for evaluation of Market-1501.
-SSIM, IS, PCKh for DeepFashion.
-Please refer to [Pose-Transfer](https://github.com/tengteng95/Pose-Transfer#evaluation) for more details.
+We adopt Prediction Accuracy, Inception Score, KL Score, SSIM, PSNR, and SD for evaluation of all the involved methods.
+Please refer to [Evaluation](https://github.com/tengteng95/Pose-Transfer#evaluation) for more details.

 ## Acknowledgments
-This source code is inspired by both [Pose-Transfer](https://github.com/tengteng95/Pose-Transfer), [GloRe](https://github.com/facebookresearch/GloRe) and [SelectionGAN](https://github.com/Ha0Tang/SelectionGAN).
+This source code is inspired by both [Pix2Pix](https://github.com/phillipi/pix2pix.git) and [SelectionGAN](https://github.com/Ha0Tang/SelectionGAN).

 ## Related Projects
 **[SelectionGAN](https://github.com/Ha0Tang/SelectionGAN) | [Guided-I2I-Translation-Papers](https://github.com/Ha0Tang/Guided-I2I-Translation-Papers)**